quicken/filefocus/README.md

 ## What is New

+- Open all files in a file group with one-click.
 - Setting that automatically adds opened files to the pinned group.
 - Setting that shows all known editors in a special "Editor Group".
 - Setting that allows turning off Project Groups.